 LITURGICAL

-The modern word “liturgy” traces its roots back to the Greek λειτουργία (leitourgia): the “work of the people.”
-It is the people’s response to God - our open-handed offer of worship through shared traditions & patterns of ritual.
+Ultimately, it’s the people’s response to God - our open-handed offer of worship through shared traditions & patterns of ritual.

 The calendar seeks to infuse our passing years with liturgy - inviting us to sanctify our daily life by intentionally stepping into the mystery of Christ’s life through remembrance & celebration, that we would be shaped into Christlikeness.